 In some databases, like RILM, you'll find items that are not actually articles, but books or book chapters.
-When this is the case, use the Online Catalog to see if the Cheng Library owns the book.
+When this is the case, use the Books & Media search on our homepage to see if the Cheng Library owns the book.
 If it is not something we own, use an Interlibrary Loan request to get it from another Library!

 When you find an interesting article, make sure you get the citation information!
 Use Refworks, or write down this information, so that you (and your professor) can find the article, again.

 Another great way to keep this information is to email it to yourself, as you find it.
 Even if you are just beginning to review resources.
 PLUS, emailing often attaches the full-text!